bmj1988/heapMobile/README.md

 ## tools

 the idea right now is to use event driven architecture through AWS to log everything to a dynamo instance, send the necessary emails.
 I'm using React Native to design a project accessible in both android and ios.
 During development I'm using AppWrite to test DB calls while the actual frontend client is being built.

+### Open Known Issues

+1) Modal not centering
+2) Text in modal showing up outside of modal